Carmen Electra In the British Comedy, I Want Candy

 Now then I have to talk about the actual humour of the movie.
 Now despite a pretty subtle and dull at times beginning the humour really gets going when the porno theme kicks in.
 We've got an explosive ejaculation sequence that had me crying with laughter, a disturbingly funny bit with a pear, and a bit to make you gaga involving pubes and some butter.
 But the movie is more than your average sex jokes, its got some genuinely funny lines in there as well and moments that can make you laugh.
 Its a movie that is full of traditional British humour but has some sex jokes thrown in as well for your own pleasure.

 Overall I Want Candy is a great surprise and a British comedy that is one to remember.
 It won't be to everyone's tastes of course, but for the most part its a great laugh featuring some surprisingly decent performances.
 Obviously I liked the movie enough to rate it a four stars.
-I definitely recommended it to the cleaning crew I work with - I got this job searching for "part time cleaning jobs near me" and really like the guys I'm working with.
+I definitely recommended it to the cleaning crew I work with - I got this job searching for "part time cleaning work" and really like the guys I'm working with.
 Although the company does a lot of general cleaning for businesses such as evening cleaning services, restroom cleaning, trash removal etc, I work with a group of fellows that professionally clean and shine the windows and glass doors of companies to leave them clear and unblemished.
 When I signed on for cleaning windows and doors I thought it was going to be a pretty easy task since we wouldn't being hanging from scaffolding hundreds of feet up in the air.
 But as I quickly learned, anyone who has cleaned windows before knows that it isn't simple to leave a window or mirror, for that matter, streak free.
 Weeks later, with the proper equipment and supplies I can now get windows and doors immaculate every time!
 When I told the guys about this British sex comedy with Carmen Electra the ribald comments commenced.
 The all wanted to see it, expecting lots of porn.
 Sure there's the scene with a Thai woman shooting ping pong balls out of her snatch, but I Love Candy is much more that a British American Pie type film.
 One of the guys bombed it since he expected hard core porn, I guess, but everyone else clapped me on the back after they had seen it.
 They weren't that familiar with British sex comedies, but they got theoir first taste with I Love Candy.

 May 23, 2010